-In the screenshot above, you can see that it looks the exactly the same as what a viewer would see if they were to watch my video.
-The only difference is that I can modify the privacy settings or delete it via the white dotted menu.
+In the screenshot above, you can see that it looks exactly the same as what a viewer would see if they were to watch my video.
+The only difference is that I can modify the privacy settings or delete the video via the white dotted menu.

 Can you see who looked at your TikTok page?

 To see who viewed your profile, you will need to turn on the “profile view history” feature.

 The drawback to this is that other people who have this feature enabled will also be able to see if you checked their profile.

 Basically, for profile views to work, the feature needs to be enabled by both parties.

 In other words, if you don’t have the option turned on, then nobody will be able to tell if you looked at their page or not.

 - John looks at Sara’s page.
 However, John does not have the profile view option enabled.
 As a result, Sara will not know that he looked at her TikTok profile.